Mystique (character): Double agent

 Professor X is forced to make Mystique his secret agent, as his previous one, Prudence Leighton, has died and Mystique is the only one suitable to complete the missions.
 Xavier poses as Magneto to rescue Mystique from the Department of Homeland Security and from execution at the hands of Johny Kitano, Special Magistrate for Homo Superior crimes against humanity, and a mutant himself.
-At this time, Mystique claims that there is an imposter out to frame her, taking control over the Brotherhood and sending them on their recent missions (the assassination of Moira and the infiltration of X-Corps).
+At this time, Mystique claims that there is an imposter out to frame her, taking control over the Brotherhood and sending them on their recent missions.
 As long as Mystique completes the missions without killing anybody, Xavier, working with Forge, keeps her safe from the authorities, who are out to execute her.

-One of Xavier's enemies, the Quiet Man, who is actually Prudence Leighton inhabiting the body of her assassin, contacts Mystique and offers to give her an interference transmitter which would keep her safe from the authorities if she kills Xavier.
+One of Xavier's enemies, the Quiet Man, who is actually Prudence Leighton inhabiting the body of her assassin, contacts Mystique through her brother Francis Leighton (Shepard) and offers to give her an interference transmitter which would keep her safe from the authorities if she kills Xavier.
 Creating a plan that would free her from both men, Mystique pretends to try killing Xavier while secretly working with the mutant thief Fantomex, after alerting Forge to stop her at the last moment.
 Her plan is to have the Quiet Man see this and believe that she really has attempted to kill Xavier and is still working for him.
 The other X-Men believe that Mystique has tried killing Xavier and seek her out.

 Rogue tracks her down.
 Distraught with rage, she attacks her foster mother.
 Mystique escapes by blowing up the house and going through the window, changing her form to shield her fall.

 Mystique goes to the Quiet Man, who is planning on having her killed.
 After a battle, Mystique kills the Quiet Man, saves her former field-handler Shortpack, and discovers the Quiet Man's interference transmitter was a fake.
 She tries to steal Forge's interference transmitter but is caught.
 After some angry words, he smashes it and tells her he never wants to see her again.
 The two share a sad goodbye kiss and Mystique leaves.
 After Mystique is gone, Forge realizes that she had already switched his transmitter for the fake one.